mbillard/grid-framework/README.md

 A highly customizable responsive grid framework.

-Grid Framework let's you build the grid system that you want.
+Grid Framework lets you build the grid system that you want.
 It generates what you need and nothing else.
 It can also generate some popular grids like Bootstrap and Pure.

 ## Installation